Jonathan Martin (American football): Retirement and later life

 Martin retired from the NFL on July 27, 2015, citing a back injury that would have made him miss the entire 2015 season.
 One month later, he posted a message to Facebook describing mental health struggles and suicide attempts as among additional factors in his decision to leave the sport.

 Soon after retiring, Martin returned to Stanford to complete his degree and spent several months as a national spokesperson for Beyond Differences, a group focused on creating a more inclusive community and combatting bullying in middle and high schools in the Bay Area.

 On February 23, 2018, Martin was taken into police custody following a post to his Instagram account with an image of a shotgun and a caption that read: "When you're a bully victim & a coward, your options are suicide, or revenge."
 Following the post, which also mentioned his former high school, Harvard-Westlake School, the school shut down for the day.
 Martin voluntarily checked himself into a mental hospital soon after posting the picture, where he was later questioned by LAPD detectives.

 In October 2019, Martin entered into a diversion program while receiving praise from Los Angeles Superior Court Judge Richard Kirschner, who stated he “independently made efforts to address his issues and did frankly an excellent job in bringing himself to a state of stability and good mental health.”
 In October 2021, Martin completed the diversion program, and all criminal charges were dismissed.
 He will have no criminal record.

-In 2020, Martin co-founded a real estate owner, operator, and developer platform with two Stanford undergraduate classmates, based in Central Texas.
-In August 2022, Martin enrolled in the Wharton School at the University of Pennsylvania to pursue a Masters in Business Administration.
-He also enrolled into a Masters in Finance and Real Estate program at Georgetown University.
+In 2019, Jonathan Martin co-founded Treehorn Properties, a wholesaling real estate platform focused on distressed properties in Central Texas.
+In 2020, Martin joined the Narrow Road Group, a real estate owner, operator, and developer platform, as an early partner.
+The same year, he also enrolled into a Masters in Finance and Real Estate program at Georgetown University, graduating with a 3.8 GPA in December 2022.

+In August 2022, Martin enrolled at The Wharton School to pursue an MBA.